timlukins/openvx-pi/README.md

 ![Raspberry edges](raspi_graspinghand.png)

 **_N.B.
 26th March 2017 -  This article was written almost 2 years ago about April 2015.
-Thinks have moved on a bit with OpenVX - but not too much.
-So hopefully this is still mostly relevant.
-I may update this at somepoint..._**
+Things have moved on a bit with OpenVX - but not too much - so hopefully this is still mostly relevant.
+I may update it at somepoint..._**

 ### Introduction